ptmrio/video-subtitler/README.md

-# Whisper Transcribe
+# VideoSubtitler

-Whisper Transcribe is an essential tool for content creators who need high-quality captions for their videos.
+VideoSubtitler is an essential tool for content creators who need high-quality captions for their videos.
 Using OpenAI's Whisper model for Speech to Text and Chat Completions, this project extracts audio from video files, transcribes the audio, and corrects dialects while maintaining the timing of the original video.
-Perfect for YouTube creators, Whisper Transcribe ensures your captions are accurate and contextually appropriate, enhancing accessibility and viewer engagement.
+Perfect for YouTube creators, VideoSubtitler ensures your captions are accurate and contextually appropriate, enhancing accessibility and viewer engagement.

 ## Features